Fun Learning for Kids

 Winter Blizzard Lava Lamp Experiment

 This blizzard lava lamp experiment is super cool!
 Your kids will love exploring colored water and oil, but a surprise ingredient will make this experiment even more exciting!
-And best of all, this science activity looks just like a blizzard in a jar.
-This makes it perfect for your winter science lesson plans!

 This blizzard lava lamp experiment is a super cool science activity.